Writer, analyst, podcaster, Spurs fan. Three out of four is not bad. If there is a data angle, I will find it.

 Leeds | 10.07 | 151 | 15 |

-Here the previous group of six are joined by the quintet of Manchester City, Newcastle, Blackburn, Leeds, and Aston Villa but there is one glaring omission and that comes in the shape of Everton who are now outside of the top 10.
+Here five of previous group of six are joined by the quintet of Manchester City, Newcastle, Blackburn, Leeds, and Aston Villa but there is one glaring omission and that comes in the shape of Everton who are now outside of the top 10.

-As for Manchester City, they have won five league titles in the past six years; they are only 0.29 better off than Tottenham in terms of overall average finishes.
-Then again, when you consider the ability of Pep Guardiola’s men, they will be more likely to eye up Chelsea in fourth.
+As for Manchester City, they have won five league titles in the past seven years; and they are only 0.88 better off than Tottenham in terms of overall average finishes.
+Then again, when you consider the ability of Pep Guardiola’s men, they will be more likely to eye up Chelsea in fourth in the next couple of years.

 Manchester City's Power Surge: Making Up for Lost Time in the Premier League